 SNUPI (Sensor Nodes Utilizing Powerline Infrastructure), a low-power, wireless platform that uses a building’s power lines to create a network of sensors that can operate on a single coin cell battery for decades.
 SNUPI Technologies is commercializing this new technology for the home monitoring market.

-Our lab collaborates with several industry partners, including Microsoft Research, Intel, and Belkin.
 Our work has been featured in numerous local and national media outlets, including The Economist, Wired, MIT Technology Review, and GeekWire.
-To learn more, visit the UbiComp Lab website and explore more of UW CSE’s research in wireless and sensor systems, human-computer interaction, and systems and networking – all areas in which our department excels and which contribute to our leadership in ubiquitous computing.
+To learn more, visit the UbiComp Lab website and explore more of UW CSE’s research in wireless and sensor systems, human computer interaction, and systems and networking – all areas in which our department excels and which contribute to our leadership in ubiquitous computing.